pdoehle/swc-notes/python.md

 ```

 - Most array functions take an axis parameter.
+  - SLIDE

 - To go across rows, use axis 0.
 To go across columns, use axis 1.
+  - Count axis starting at 0.

 ```python
 print(numpy.mean(data, axis=0))